morphinewan/dagonapp.wanyi.dev/docs/Q&A.md

 ## 1. Why I can't see the "Add to Dagon" button in Safari or other app's activity view after tapping the Action button ?

-It seems to be a bug in iOS 13.
-Please upgrade your iOS to latest version.
-After reboot automaticlly, Dagon's action extension will just work and appear.
+It's a known bug.
+Please upgrade your dagon to the latest version.
+It was fixed.

 ## 2. Why pinboard bookmarks not appear in Dagon list after I signed in and syned ?